Zitronen25U/reading-notes/README.md

 ## About the Site!

 I'm Brian.
 I'm and Army Veteran and Future Software Engineer.
-This is where I will store all of my reading notes for Code Fellows
+This is where I will store all of my reading notes for Code Fellows!

 ![Airborne](https://api.army.mil/e2/c/images/2013/12/13/324627/size0.jpg)